mailpace/mailpace-rails/README.md

 Alternatively, provide the password in the `RAILS_INBOUND_EMAIL_PASSWORD` environment variable.

-3. Configure OhMySMTP see [inbound docs](https://docs.ohmysmtp.com/guide/inbound) to forward inbound emails to `/rails/action_mailbox/ohmysmtp/inbound_emails` with the username `actionmailbox` and the password you previously generated.
+3. Configure OhMySMTP to forward inbound emails to `/rails/action_mailbox/ohmysmtp/inbound_emails` with the username `actionmailbox` and the password you previously generated.
 If your application lived at `https://example.com` you would configure your OhMySMTP inbound endpoint URL with the following fully-qualified URL:

 `https://actionmailbox:PASSWORD@example.com/rails/action_mailbox/ohmysmtp/inbound_emails`

+That's it!
+Emails should start flowing into your app just like magic.
 ## Support

 For support please check the [OhMySMTP Documentation](https://docs.ohmysmtp.com)  or contact us at support@ohmysmtp.com